Carl J. Hartmann III | Attorney

 The incident involving security for President Bush was of an entirely different nature.
 It was offensive and deeply insulting to a loyal American who had spent her life in service to her government.
 It was unfathomable to the Court.

-5. Real Estate and Real Estate Related Litigation
+6. Real Estate and Real Estate Related Litigation

 Merrill Lynch, through its high net worth subsidiary Merrill Lynch Private Capital, lent funds to a number of businesses for the purchase of land and the construction of a golf course resort with a major condominium development.
 After Mahogany Run Golf Course & Resort and the associated Mahogany Run Condominiums were built, the borrowers failed to repay the loans, and instead brought lender liability and RICO actions against Merrill Lynch.
-This required extensive litigation, and eventually a massive effort to recover, re-survey, and quiet tile to a huge portion of the St. Thomas' North side.
+This required extensive litigation, and eventually a massive effort to recover, re-survey, and quiet title to a huge portion of St. Thomas' North side.
 The many related transactions and cases involved federal and territorial litigation as well as bankruptcy proceedings.
 Merrill Lynch Private Capital v.
 Lovenlund Resort Associates, et al., Civ.
 No. 88-402 (D.V.I.).
 The records at the Office of the Recorder of Deeds had to be reconstructed for hundreds of parcels--and traced historically.
 Critical issues in the effort involved

 defeating adverse ownership claims to the water, sewer and utility systems which served the resort and neighboring property.
 Carl's feel for the case, as evidenced by his highly novel and creative use of a motion compelling crucial testimony from an attorney with serious conflicts, created the opening for a resolution of the matter months earlier than anticipated.
 At the end of the first year of Carl's involvement, much of the focus inthis matter had shifted to the impending defense of a $32 Million RICO claim, brought against MLPC and others. . .by investors in a real estate syndication.
 Again, he worked with one other attorney to create the successful theory of defense, plan the tactics, coordinate the legal and factual research effort, control the document analysis and computerization (from a universe of 2.5 million documents), prepare the pleadings, and appear at the hearings.